-This New Year's Eve, Times Square won't just be a global destination for ringing in a new year; it will be time to celebrate the start of a whole new decade.
-As always, the festivities will be marked by the descent of the iconic New Year's Eve ball, an 11,875-pound sphere decked out with 2688 crystal triangles, 32,256 lights, and its own Twitter account, is the centerpiece of a Times Square New Year's Eve tradition that's been going on for more than a century.
+This New Year's Eve, Times Square will be a little less crowded, thanks to the pandemic—but the iconic ball will still drop at midnight on December 31.
+The 11,875-pound sphere, decked out with 2688 crystal triangles, 32,256 lights, and its own Twitter account, is the centerpiece of a Times Square New Year's Eve tradition that's been going on for more than a century.
 But before the champagne starts flowing and the countdown kicks off to a proverbial clean slate, let's take a look back at the history of this annual celebration.

 When was Times Square built?